 Adaptilens is developing an accommodative IOL that works with the patient’s eye muscles to give them a more youthful quality of vision at all distances.

-Our team of surgeons, scientists, and engineers is working closely with Duke University’s Hugo L. Blomquist Distinguished Professor of Chemistry and Professor of Biomedical Engineering, Mechanical Engineering, and Material Science, Matt Becker.
-The Becker Lab is developing novel polymers that will bring our IOL as close to the natural human lens as possible.
+Our team of surgeons, industry experts, scientists, and engineers are working with Duke University’s Hugo L. Blomquist Distinguished Professor of Chemistry and Professor of Biomedical Engineering, Mechanical Engineering, and Material Science, Matt Becker.
+The Becker Lab has developed novel polymers that will bring our IOL as close to the natural human lens as possible.

 Goals of Adaptilens: